rust-lang/rfcs/text/0000-default-field-values.md

    let config = Config { width: 640, height: 480, .. };
    ```

-   then adding a field to `Config` can only happen iff that field
+   then adding a field to `Config` can only happen if and only if that field
    is provided a default value.

    This arrangement, while diminishing the usefulness of `#[non_exhaustive]`,